KeYProject/key-docs/docs/UsingKeyBook.md

 node.
 In the case at hand, the automated strategy searched a little too far, so we undo some automated rule applications in order to understand the case that could not be proved.
-For that we left-click on the \emph{next} node in the proof tree (where the empty modality is removed), and select the context menu item \keyout{Prune Proof}.
+For that we left-click on the *next* node in the proof tree (where the empty modality is removed), and select the context menu item \keyout{Prune Proof}.
 The open goal should now look similar to the following: